-To remain consistent with, and for purposes of this chart found in the SOP on Funding Requests for Not-for-Profit Organizations, "PCA" and Account Managers includes all Account Management roles e.g. Account Directors, Key Account Managers (KAMs), HIT Specialists and Vaccine Account Management roles.
-PCA & Account Management colleagues must consult their Team Attorney before proceeding to support a Non-Healthcare Charitable Contribution.
-Patient & Health Impact (PHI) colleagues involved in designing and conducting research related to health economics and real-world data are the only CBO colleagues permitted to fund Fellowships.
+\ To remain consistent with, and for purposes of this chart found in the SOP on Funding Requests for Not-for-Profit Organizations, "PCA" and Account Managers includes all Account Management roles e.g. Account Directors, Key Account Managers (KAMs), HIT Specialists and Vaccine Account Management roles.
+PCA & Account Management colleagues must consult their Team Attorney before proceeding to support a Non-Healthcare Charitable Contribution. \\Patient & Health Impact (PHI) colleagues involved in designing and conducting research related to health economics and real-world data are the only CBO colleagues permitted to fund Fellowships.

 - Field Commercial Colleagues, as defined in Chapter 1 of this Guide, may fund sponsorships that provide an appropriate "tangible benefit" (as defined later in this Chapter) to Pfizer.
 For BU Sales Colleagues, these sponsorships may only be provided at the DBM level or higher. - A funding request that does not include a "tangible benefit" will not be treated as a sponsorship but rather as a charitable contribution.
-Charitable contributions are not eligible for funding by Sales Colleagues. - External organizations will often submit funding requests using key terms (e.g., "charitable contribution," "grant," and "sponsorship") interchangeably and inconsistently. <a href="Pfizer colleagues must identify the substantive nature of each request based on Pfizer definitions" and ensure that it is a type of request they are permitted to fund, under relevant SOPs. - Never offer or provide funding: (i) as a "quid pro quo" to inappropriately influence the formulary positioning, recommendation, or increased prescribing of a Pfizer product; or (ii) to gain improper favor with a healthcare professional, government official, or any other individual or organization. - Never make a verbal or written commitment until the funding request is fully approved. - Never provide individual HCPs or group practices with grant funding or donations unless approved in advance by Legal. - Never link charitable funding to a commercial transaction or interaction. - Never provide funding to an organization in a manner that undermines the organization's independence or mission, or for capital support or "start-up" costs. - Never provide funding for any activity that may result in inappropriate promotion of Pfizer products or where there is a likelihood that treatment options will not be presented in a fair and balanced manner. - Never sign an agreement or contract until the funding request is fully approved.
+Charitable contributions are not eligible for funding by Sales Colleagues. - External organizations will often submit funding requests using key terms (e.g., "charitable contribution," "grant," and "sponsorship") interchangeably and inconsistently. - Never offer or provide funding: (i) as a "quid pro quo" to inappropriately influence the formulary positioning, recommendation, or increased prescribing of a Pfizer product; or (ii) to gain improper favor with a healthcare professional, government official, or any other individual or organization. - Never make a verbal or written commitment until the funding request is fully approved. - Never provide individual HCPs or group practices with grant funding or donations unless approved in advance by Legal. - Never link charitable funding to a commercial transaction or interaction. - Never provide funding to an organization in a manner that undermines the organization's independence or mission, or for capital support or "start-up" costs. - Never provide funding for any activity that may result in inappropriate promotion of Pfizer products or where there is a likelihood that treatment options will not be presented in a fair and balanced manner. - Never sign an agreement or contract until the funding request is fully approved.